thingsboard/thingsboard.github.io/docs/reference/msa.md

 ## Transport Microservices

-ThingsBoard provides MQTT, HTTP and CoAP based APIs that are available for your device applications/firmware.
+ThingsBoard provides MQTT, HTTP, LwM2M and CoAP based APIs that are available for your device applications/firmware.
 Each of the protocol APIs are provided by a separate server component and is part of ThingsBoard "Transport Layer".
 The full list of components and corresponding documentation pages are listed below:

 * HTTP Transport microservice provides device APIs described [here](/docs/reference/http-api/);
 * MQTT Transport microservice provides device APIs described [here](/docs/reference/mqtt-api/) and also enables gateway APIs described [here](/docs/reference/gateway-mqtt-api/);
+* LwM2M Transport microservice provides device APIs described [here](/docs/reference/lwm2m-api/);
 * CoAP Transport microservice provides device APIs described [here](/docs/reference/coap-api/).

 Each of the transport servers listed above communicates with the main ThingsBoard Node microservices using Kafka.